 Concept and design of a single-page web application based on HTML5 and JQueryUI on the client side, and PHP and MySQL on the server side, exchanging data via AJAX.
 The system is securely accessible from any browser, on any platform, over a local network or connected to the Internet.

 This data entry / project management / management information system is used daily by Mars Premedia to track and invoice jobs, prepare estimates, and generate reports.
-The system has gone through many incarnations and names (Print Data Manager, Prepress Manager) as it was adapted to different employers over time.
+The system has gone through a number of variations and names (Print Data Manager, Prepress Manager) as it was adapted to different employers over time.
 Originally conceived on a Tandy 100 computer using GW-BASIC, the console application evolved to MS-DOS using QuickBASIC, then C and C++ languages, until at last becoming the modern platform-independent web app that it is today, Project Data Manager.
-The application is constantly evolving with new features and added capability as emerging technologies are employed (for example, currently porting PHP back-end to Node.js).
+The application is constantly evolving with added capability as emerging technologies are employed (for example, currently porting PHP back end to Node.js).

-This software is a truly “single page” web application — the page does not scroll, which would otherwise leave parts of the interface out of view.
+This software is truly a “single page” web application — the page does not scroll, which would otherwise leave parts of the interface out of view.
 Every data entry field and action button are constantly visible during use.
 As the browser window changes size, the interface adapts to maintain a single browser page.
 Focused on data entry, this is not software intended for a phone’s small screen.
 And though it could work reasonably well, it is not meant for tablets either.
 The intent is for entering and retrieving information using screen sizes of desktop workstations, and with emphasis on keyboard input and control.
-Variations better for small screens are always possible but has not been the intent of this particular version of the software.
+Variations better for small screens and touch devices are always possible but has not been the intent of this particular version of the software.